-- It adopts and amends the Code of Sports-related Arbitration; - It elects from among its members for one or several renewable period(s) of four years: - o the President; - o three Vice-Presidents; - the President and Deputy President of the CAS Appeals Arbitration Division of the CAS; - o the President and Deputy President of the CAS Ordinary Arbitration Division; - the President and Deputy President of the CAS Anti-Doping Division. - It appoints the permanent commissions; - It appoints the arbitrators who constitute the list of CAS arbitrators and the mediators who constitute the list of CAS mediators on the proposal of the CAS Membership Commission.
-It can also remove them from those lists; - It resolves challenges to and the removal of arbitrators through its Challenge Commission, and performs any other functions identified in the Procedural Rules; - It is responsible for the financing of and financial reporting by CAS.
+- It adopts and amends the Code of Sports-related Arbitration; - It elects from among its members for one or several renewable period(s) of four years: - o the President; - o three Vice-Presidents; - o the President and Deputy President of the CAS Appeals Arbitration Division - the President and Deputy President of the CAS Ordinary Arbitration Division; - o the President and Deputy President of the CAS Anti-Doping Division. - It appoints the permanent commissions; - It appoints the arbitrators who constitute the list of CAS arbitrators and the mediators who constitute the list of CAS mediators on the proposal of the ICAS Commission for CAS Membership.
+It can also remove them from those lists; - It rules on challenges and on the removal of arbitrators through its Challenge Commission, and performs any other functions identified in the Procedural Rules; - It is responsible for the financing and financial reporting by CAS.
 For such purpose, inter alia; - o it receives and manages the funds allocated to its operations; - it approves the ICAS budget prepared by the CAS Court Office and the CAS Anti-Doping Division Office; - it approves the annual report and financial statements of ICAS prepared in accordance with the requirements of Swiss Law;